Waterfalls are one of nature’s wonders for landscape photography. But achieving beautiful waterfall photography can be

 I often use fishing boots.
 This is a good solution if you don’t like to wet your feet or legs.
 There are also different sizes and lengths.
 Some you can even hook to your belt or, even better, overalls.
 So you can immerse yourself to your waist.

 I assume that you want to achieve motion blur, soft and silky water, or something similar.
 Here’s what you’ll need.

-The most obvious accessory for water photography is a sturdy tripod.
+The most obvious accessory for water photography is a sturdy tripod to avoid camera shake.
 It’s very typical for my tripod to be in the middle of the stream with rushing water from the waterfall everywhere.

 It’s absolutely necessary to have a firm anchor for the camera.
 And it’s better to have spikes at the end of the tripod’s legs for mud.

 You have to be careful if you decide to use an ND filter.
 You are most likely in a tight canyon, in a low light scenario.
 So using an ND filter will produce a very long exposure waterfall photograph.

 I will say a 20-30 seconds exposure.
 Or even more, if you go with a very dense filter like a 10-stop ND filter.

 The result will be very smooth and silky water movement indeed, but everything else will be blurry.
 I’m thinking leaves on the trees around the waterfalls here.

 Their movement could ruin every effort to get a good composition.
 And you will lose also any chance to have details in the waterfall itself.

 Sometimes it is interesting to let a few drops of water mark the flow of the waterfall.
 It can help to create great interest around the waterfall itself.